chapmanb/bcbio.variation/README.md

   - false negatives -- calls not found in gatk, but detected in all other methods
   - false positives -- calls found in gatk but callable and discordant in one of the other methods

+  The `ignore` option provides a list of methods to ignore in the all-by-all overlap comparison.

 * `recal-filter` to do post-comparisons filtering of calls.
 This can use either the results of a pairwise comparison or `multiple` comparison.
 An example